martiliones/markdown.jsx/README.md

 ### Components

-to create a component,  use functions that returns jsx:
+To create a component,  use functions that returns jsx:

 ```jsx
 const footer = () => (